 The Certificado de Empadronamiento is an entirely separate administrative process from residency applications.

 The use of the Certificado de Empadronamiento varies greatly from one administrative region to another.
 In Madrid, Andalucia, Valencia (among others) it is needed in order to complete numerous actions.
 However, this is not consistent across all regions of Spain.

 The Certificado de Empadronamiento may be required to achieve the following:

 In most towns, registration for the Empadronmiento must be made in person at the town hall or neighbourhood administrative office (Junta Municipal).
-In some areas registration can be made online.
+In some areas registration can be done online.
 Obtaining the Certificado de Empadronamiento is a fairly quick and easy process.

 The documents required to register include:

 If the tenant of rented accommodation is not named on the rental contract, they must also provide:

 In some areas, the local police will visit the home to confirm the address.